When the crap hits the fan what accessories would you want on your AR-15?

 Lets be honest, the AR-15 has a bunch of small parts and springs that are easily bent and/or lost.

 While changing out a pistol grip the safety detent spring slipped out, I did not see it, and when the grip was tightened down the spring was bent.

 While changing out a receiver extension I forgot to press down on the buffer retaining pin.
 When the receiver extension was removed the retaining pin and spring went flying across the room.
 The pin bounced off a wall and landed where I could find it.
 Good thing I was in a room with walls and carpet and not out in the woods.

 The AR platform runs best when well lubricated and clean.
 It can run wet and dirty, but not dirty and dry.

 Lubrication is one of the key factors in making sure the AR-15 rifle preforms at optimal levels.

-No AR-15 arsenal is complete without a full set of spare parts, cleaner and lubricant.
+No AR-15 arsenal for SHTF is complete without a full set of spare parts, cleaner and lubricant.

 Did we miss anything?
 Share your thoughts in the comments section below this article.

 - Stockpiling Seeds For a Doomsday / SHTF Event - July 15, 2018